epaule/Physalia-Manual-Genome-Curation/Session3.2.md

 Choose one of the following to work on:

 - ilPhyMess1 (lepidoptera): Does this sample come from the homo or heterogametic sex?
 Which would the sex chromosomes be?
 - ilProSehe1 (lepidoptera): Does this sample come from the homo or heterogametic sex?
 Check for Nucmer alignment for sex chromosome identification.
+For Nucmer, use Dot viewer to visualize the results at: https://dot.sandbox.bio
+The Nucmer results files are here: https://drive.google.com/drive/folders/1pw-bQ5Aj6I-ooll6YHGpOiJjJC552hWW?usp=sharing
 - laPotLuce1 (monocot): what do you think the faded paralell lines among some of the chromosomes would be?